ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 [Containers](containers.md) are covered in more detail in separate sections of the documentation.

+!!! tip
+    If you want to get back to the login module state without having to logout and back in again, you can just use:
+    ```
+    module restore
+    ```
+    This is also handy for build scripts to ensure you are starting from a known state.

 ## Compiler environments

 There are three different compiler environments available on ARCHER2: